• Skip to primary navigation

 And while the bagels themselves are smaller, this mini bagel recipe isn't quite a small batch bake, though it is smaller than my full sized bagel recipes.

 You can use this same mini bagel process for making mini versions of any of my unique bagel recipes.
+Those recipes are slightly larger and will make 16 mini bagels instead of 12.

 Go ahead, try making mini egg bagels, mini rosemary olive oil bagels, or even mini jalapeño cheddar bagels!
 Those recipes will make 16 bagels instead of 12, or you can shrink them by 25% to make 12 mini bagels.